laminas/laminas-filter/docs/book/standard-filters.md

 ### Supported Options

-The following options are supported for `Zend\Filter\HtmlEntities`:
+The following options are supported for `Laminas\Filter\HtmlEntities`:

 - `quotestyle`: Equivalent to the PHP `htmlentities()` native function parameter `quote_style`.
 This allows you to define what will be done with 'single' and